justkunal/expense-tracker/README.md

 5.  **Calculate Total Expenses:** Enter a start and end date and click "Get Total."
 6.  **Remove Expenses:** Click "Remove" on a sticky note.

-## Deployment

-### Frontend (Vercel)

-1. Create a Vercel account and install the Vercel CLI.
-2. Navigate to the `frontend` directory and run `vercel`.
-3. Follow the prompts to deploy your frontend.
-4. Set any necessary environment variables in your Vercel project settings.

-### Backend (Heroku, Render, etc.)

-1. Choose a platform (Heroku, Render, etc.).
-2. Create an account and install the platform's CLI.
-3. Create a `Procfile` in the `backend` directory (e.g., `web: node server.js`).
-4. Deploy your backend code following the platform's instructions.
-5. Set environment variables (e.g., `MONGODB_URI`, `PORT`) in your platform's settings.

 ### Database (MongoDB Atlas)